 Why study Japanese?
 Well let’s start with you.
 Why are you interested in studying Japanese?
 There’s a number of reasons why there’s a growing number of people interested in studying Japanese, and each have their own motivations.
 Having spent several years going to Japanese school with students from all over the world, I’ve met my share of language students.

 Many of them first became interested in Japanese through manga or anime.
 Then there are serious gamers who gained an interest for the country by playing Japanese games.
 There are history geeks enthralled with the interesting changes through the eras, and the foodies obsessed with Japanese cuisine.
 There are engineers, artists, business people, language nerds and all sorts of people learning Japanese.
 No matter your background, you are likely to find peers in Japan who understand you.

 I initially started learning Japanese because of my heritage.
 Having grown up in an area in the U.S. without many Japanese or Japanese-Americans, I wasn’t so interested when I was young and also wondered, what’s the point?
 Why study Japanese?
 But my parents, who are from Japan, tried to make me learn.
 But that’s the thing with kids – trying to make them learn something they’re not interested in is very difficult.

 Throughout the years, I’ve come to learn how useful Japanese could be and how fascinating the language and culture of Japan is.
-Let me share with you some of the reasons why anyone should study Japanese.
+Let me share with you some of the reasons why anyone should learn Japanese.

 It’s one of the more difficult languages to learn, but can be a gateway language to other Asian languages.
 If you’re an English-speaker, Japanese will seem very different, for obvious reasons.
 The writing system is difficult as there are three different types of characters, and there are honorifics and different forms of speech depending on context.